TRZLedgerFoundation/templates/COMMUNITY_TEMPLATE_GUIDE.md

 #### Option 1: Text-Based Image

-Generate an image with the Solana logo and custom text:
+Generate an image with the Trezoa logo and custom text:

 ```bash
 pnpm create-image "Anchor" community/your-template-name